Giving your bathroom a face lift? Read this before you start! A professional finish with durability making you a Weekend Warrior!Read More

 I wanted to paint this piece in a yellow/cream shade to really make it look like a heritage piece and to compliment my favourite part...the metal handles!

 Next step....wood fill is your friend!
-Fill in any scratches that are too deep or any chips in the veneer that you found during your sanding adventure.
-It is very important to make sure that you are following the directions on your wood fill container (they're straight forward) and making sure that you sand your wood fill down as perfect as possible once its dry.
+Fill in any scratches that are too deep or any chips in the veneer that you found during your sanding venture.
+It is very important to make sure that you are following the directions on your wood fill container (they're straight forward) and make sure that you sand your wood fill down as smooth as possible once its dry.
 If this step isn't done correct you will be able to see it through the paint regardless of how many coats you put on; paint can cover a lot of sins, but not wood fill!

-When your wood glue is dry, sand down any glue that came through the cracks and apply wood fill to the seems.
-Once your wood fill is dry, sand it down and wipe your entire project with a tack cloth (a damp cotton rag will do) to remove all dust and dirt.
+Once your wood fill is dry on the other parts of your project, sand it down and wipe your entire project with a tack cloth (a damp cotton rag will do) to remove all dust and dirt.

 I ALWAYS prime my pieces.
 Have you ever had a painting project that chipped or didn't last nearly as long as you thought it would?
 That's because your paint didn't properly adhere to your project.
 I swear by Zinsser products which are available in Canada and the United States.
 The reason that I start by sanding my pieces is to make sure that I'm buffing out as many scratches as possible, but also to make it even easier for the primer to adhere.
 If the primer easily adheres to the project and the paint easily to the primer, you won't have to paint that sucker any time soon!!